ugrid-conventions/ugrid-conventions/src/conformance.md

 [^6]: It is not supported to have boundaries in a 1-D mesh (I.E. one with only edges), though this is not logically impossible.
 If a specific need arises, this could change in future.

-[^7]: Since there is no provision for a "`boundary_dimension`" attribute, the boundary dimension is always the _first_ dimension of a `boundary_node_connectivity`, and its second dimension must always be 2 (i.e. it cannot be transposed).
+[^7]: Since there is no provision for a `boundary_dimension` attribute, the boundary dimension is always the _first_ dimension of a `boundary_node_connectivity`, and its second dimension must always be 2 (i.e. it cannot be transposed).
 If a specific need arises, this could change in future.